Co-Written By Rob Clegg (aka GridL0ck) and Mark Rejhon (Founder)

 Consider the best gaming hardware you plan to use for VR.
 This is a choice of VR graphics quality from highest end to the lowest end:

-1. Headset connected to personal computer
+- Headset connected to personal computerÂ

 With a very high end system with a top-of-the-line NVIDIA GPU or AMD GPU, these headsets are capable of getting you closest to the Star Trek Holodeck experience.
 Many of these headsets have sensors that track your movements in a room.
-Some headset require external sensors or infrared light sources, and other headsets use only built-in sensors for tracking
+Some headset require external sensors or infrared light sources, and other headsets use only built-in sensors for tracking - Headset connected to gaming consoles

 These headsets require a gaming console for operation instead of a PC.
-Graphics in games will usually not be as good as PC-connected headsets, but are more inexpensive than a high end PC.
+Graphics in games will usually not be as good as PC-connected headsets, but are more inexpensive than a high end PC. - Headset with computer built into headset

 Such standalone headsets have a tiny computer built into the headset, with graphics similar to a high end smartphone.
 These are easy setup, since no other equipment is required except for WiFi.
 These headsets have a built-in VR app store to download games directly onto your headset.
-No other equipment is required and the cost is lower, though graphics is often simpler.
+No other equipment is required and the cost is lower, though graphics is often simpler. - Headsets requiring your own smartphone

 The low end, similar to Google Cardboard.
 They require you to insert your smartphone into the headset.
 The gaming experience can often be extremely poor quality in most of these, worse than standalone VR headsets with built-in computers.
 The quality exception is Samsung Gear VR, along with a low-persistence mode found on some high end Samsung OLED smartphones.